 Again, faith overcame doubt, and thousands were baptized.
 In England, Elder Wilford Woodruff found an entire community awaiting his arrival.
-The Spirit of the Lord fell upon them, and he baptized 45 preachers and several hundred members during his first month at Benbow farm.8

-Our day is no different.
-When Elder David A. Bednar and I were missionaries approximately 40 years ago (and I can assure you that we are not the oldest of the returned missionaries sitting in the red chairs), there were 16,000 missionaries.
-As President Thomas S. Monson reported vesterday, we now have 65,000-more than ever before.
+The Spirit of the Lord fell upon them, and he baptized 45 preachers and several hundred members during his first month at Benbow farm.8 missionaries approximately 40 years ago (and I can assure you that we are not the oldest of the returned missionaries sitting in the red chairs), there were 16,000 missionaries.
+As President Thomas S. Monson reported yesterday, we now have 65,000-more than ever before.
 There were then 562 stakes.
-Today there are more than 3.000.
+Today there are more than 3,000.
 At that time, our wards and branches were in 59 countries.
 Today we have congregations in 189 of the 224 nations and territories of the world.
 We are few in number, just as Nephi foretold.9 But at the same time, you and I are eyewitnesses of Daniel's prophetic words: the "stone . . . cut . . . without hands . . . [is filling] the whole earth."10